Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Juni 2025 10.52.46 UTC
+- WIB: Rabu, 18 Juni 2025 11.37.50 UTC
-- WITA: Rabu, 18 Juni 2025 11.52.46 UTC
+- WITA: Rabu, 18 Juni 2025 12.37.50 UTC
-- WIT: Rabu, 18 Juni 2025 12.52.46 UTC
+- WIT: Rabu, 18 Juni 2025 13.37.50 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: nature
+Kategori: motivational